Commons: European land use

+Energy commons

+The commons framework has also been applied to infrastructure.
+Chris Giotitsas, Vasilis Kostakis and colleagues argue that energy systems could be reconfigured as a commons rather than governed through private markets or centralised state provision, proposing a commons-oriented "Energy Internet" in which production and distribution are governed by the communities using them.
+Kostakis, Giotitsas and Dimitris Kitsikopoulos have since sketched what such a system might look like in practice, depicting a landscape of energy cooperatives, makerspaces and open-source enterprises across urban, suburban and rural settings, and assessing it against energy justice criteria of availability, affordability, transparency and sustainability.
+A systematic review of the field by Thomas Bauwens, Robert Wade and Matthew Burke found that research on energy commons has concentrated on production, distribution and use while paying less attention to upstream extraction and downstream waste, and identified a recurring tension between treating the commons as an alternative to capitalism and acknowledging their co-optation by it.

 Cultural and intellectual commons

 Today, the commons are also understood within a cultural sphere.
 These commons include literature, music, arts, design, film, video, television, radio, information, software and sites of heritage.
 Wikipedia is an example of the production and maintenance of common goods by a contributor community in the form of encyclopedic knowledge that can be freely accessed by anyone without a central authority.

 Tragedy of the commons in the Wiki-Commons is avoided by community control by individual authors within the Wikipedia community.

 The information commons may help protect users of commons.
 Companies that pollute the environment release information about what they are doing.
 The Corporate Toxics Information Project and information like the Toxic 100, a list of the top 100 polluters, helps people know what these corporations are doing to the environment.